U.S. General Services Administration

 As part of the Fiscal Year 2022 Consolidated Appropriations Act, Congress directed the GSA Administrator to select a site “as expeditiously as possible” from one of the three previously identified sites during project planning in 2016: Greenbelt, MD.; Landover, MD.; and Springfield, VA.

 On September 22, 2022, GSA developed and publicly released a Site Selection Plan [PDF - 307 KB] based on the agency’s best practices in site selection, which considered the following: FBI Proximity to Mission-Related Locations; Transportation Access; Site Development Flexibility and Schedule Risk; Promoting Sustainable Siting and Advancing Equity; and, Cost.
 The agency determined that Greenbelt was the most advantageous of the three sites after evaluating these factors.

 On November 9, 2023, selected Greenbelt, Maryland, as the new site for the FBI HQ.
 Now that a site selection has been made, GSA will begin the acquisition process for the site and, as directed by Congress, begin development of a comprehensive project fact sheet (known as a prospectus) for submission to Congress.

 In addition to the Greenbelt campus, and in accordance with the President’s Budget, parallel efforts are underway to identify a downtown Washington, DC, location that accommodates 750 to 1,000 FBI employees.
 This downtown location will allow for continued FBI accessibility to the Department of Justice and other key partners, as well as move the FBI out of the J. Edgar Hoover Building, which is at the end of its useful life.

-Documents providing further information on this decision can be found in GSA’s Electronic Reading Room and on the sidebar here.
+Documents providing further information on this decision can be found in GSA’s Electronic Reading Room.